SCOTTISH RUGBY LIMITED MODERN SLAVERY ACT 2015 SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Assessing and managing risk

 Scottish Rugby is committed to having systems to safeguard against modern slavery existing within our business and supply chains.
-We have reviewed our operations and our supply chain to assess the risk of modern slavery taking place taking into account a number of factors, including the nature of our activities, their location, the sources from which we are supplied goods or personnel and the risk profile of relevant locations.
+Our supply chain and operations are reviewed to assess the risk of modern slavery taking place, taking into account a number of factors, including the nature of our activities, their location, the sources from which we are supplied with goods or personnel and the risk profile of relevant locations.

 Due diligence processes with suppliers and the supply chain